mottam/harbor/README.md

  commands:
    - <YAML array containing shell commands (currently /bin/bash) to be run before 'docker build'>
 ```

 You can use `${<KEY>}` as a placeholder in harbor.yml to be replaced by the value passed in a -e flag

 By default, it looks up a file named `harbor.yml` in the current directory, but you can specify another path.

 ```
 Usage:
   harbor -h | --help
   harbor --version
-  harbor --list-variables [--project-path <path>] [--config <name>] harbor [-e KEY=VALUE]... [options] harbor [options]
+  harbor [-e KEY=VALUE]... [options] harbor [options]